snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 }
 ```

-There is information in this output that you don't need to be concerned about for this tutorial.
-The main thing for now is "StreamStatus": "ACTIVE", which tells you that the stream is ready to be used, and the information on the single shard that you requested.
+We want to make sure that __"StreamStatus": "ACTIVE"__, which tells you that the stream is ready to be used.
 You can also verify the existence of your new stream by using the list-streams command, as shown here:

 ```bash
 guest> aws kinesis list-streams